sdondley/Dist-Zilla-for-Beginners/tutorial8.md

 Lastly, we see two directories, `t` and `xt`.
-If you are familiar with testing Perl modules, you'll recognize these directories as the home of the module tests the end user will run and the author tests, respectively.
+If you are familiar with testing Perl modules, you'll recognize these directories as the home of the module tests that get run by you and the installer to make sure your module works properly and the author tests that only the developer will run.

 Using `Dist::Zilla` to test your distribution is a topic worthy of a tutorial all by itself.
 So please continue on to learn more.